 Over 80% of Hopkins undergraduates participate in at least one research experience during their time at Hopkins.
 Students average 8-10 hours per week during the academic year participating in research opportunities and often give up breaks to work full time on these projects.

-HOUR was founded in 2017 under the guidance of Denis Wirtz, Vice Provost for Research with the support of Provost Sunil Kumar and President Ron Daniels.
+HOUR was founded in 2017 under the guidance of Denis Wirtz, Vice Provost for Research with the support of past Provost Sunil Kumar and President Ron Daniels.
 In 2019, HOUR moved under the leadership of Farouk Dey, Vice Provost for Integrative Learning and Life Design (ILLD).
-This move has created a strong team of offices supporting Hopkins undergraduates as they design their lives: HOUR, the Life Design Lab, University Experiential Learning, and the Office of Study Abroad.
+This move has created a strong team of offices supporting Hopkins undergraduates as they design their lives: HOUR, the Global Education Office, the Life Design Lab, and University Experiential Learning.
 Learn more about ILLD here.